 Transforming lives with water in rural Kenya

-People in the drylands of southeast Kenya spend on average five hours every day fetching water, leaving little time to farm or earn money.
+People in the drylands of southeast Kenya spend on average six hours every day fetching water, leaving little time to farm or earn money.

 By building a sand dam close to their home, people have clean water available to grow enough food to eat, and can sell the surplus to pay children’s school fees

 April 2018 - March 2019